incapption-public/SimpleApi/README.md

 # SimpleApi

 Tiny package for setting up a simple REST API with PHP.
+Ability to group routes and define middlewares on a group or route level.

 ## Usage

 1. Implement the iApiController interface with your controller.
-Currently a method can return `StringResult` or `DataResult` which returns a message or an array along with a status code.
+A method can return `StringResult` or `DataResult` which returns a message, or an array along with a status code.

 ```php
 <?php